Board of Education Information

 The public may address the Board at their regular meetings during the two times indicated on the agenda using the following procedures:

 - Remarks by individuals are limited to three minutes.
-Individuals should state name, address and organization represented.
+Individuals should state name and organization represented if applicable.
 During this time, the Board listens to comments from the public but does not engage in dialogue or render decisions.
+Attendees must register their intention to participate in the public portion of the meeting upon their arrival at the meeting.

-- If a large group plans to attend, notification should be made to the school prior to the meeting to assure seating for the group.
+- If a large group plans to attend, notification should be made to the Superintendent at least one (1) day prior to the meeting to assure seating for the group.
 They are requested to select up to five representatives to speak on their behalf for a total of not more than fifteen minutes.

 - Individuals addressing the Board shall abide by the rules of common courtesy.
 The meeting cannot be used to make personal attacks against a Board member or district employee which are totally unrelated to the manner in which the Board member or employee performs his duties.